 Both NIRSpec MSATA images are processed by the onboard software to determine precise locations of the reference stars.
 These locations are initially measured in pixel coordinates and must be transformed by the software into the distortion-free tangential coordinate system on the sky before they can be compared to the desired sky positions.
 This coordinate transformation requires precise knowledge of the combined distortion effects of the telescope (Optical Telescope Element; OTE) and NIRSpec, as well as the measured tilt of the NIRSpec target acquisition imaging mirror.
 The measured centroids of the reference stars will be transformed to sky coordinates and compared with catalog positions expressed in the same sky frame to determine offsets for each reference star and a combined mean pointing offset including a possible roll adjustment.

 The available filters for these acquisition images are F110W, F140X, or CLEAR.
-NIRSpec TA images are always acquired in full frame readout with Ngroups = 3 and detector readout pattern options of NRS, NRSRAPID, NRSRAPIDD1 and NRSRAPIDD2.
-The latter two are available for MSATA only.
+NIRSpec TA images are always acquired in full frame readout with Ngroups = 3 and detector readout pattern options of NRSRAPID, NRSRAPIDD6, NRSRAPIDD1 and NRSRAPIDD2.
+The last three are available for MSATA only.